bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dahlquist.md

 **Germund Dahlquist** was a Swedish mathematician who worked in the theory of numerical analysis as applied to differential equations.

 ### Mathematical Profile (Excerpt):
-* Germund's mother was a poet, but also wrote a number of well-known hymns.
 * Dahlquist entered Stockholm University in 1942 to begin his study of mathematics.
 * These are qualities that Dahlquist shared to a high degree.
 * Bohr took the time to discuss mathematics with his young student and inspired Dahlquist's early interests, which centred on analytic number theory, complex analysis, and analytical mechanics.